IBM-Blockchain-Archive/marbles/docs/tutorial_start_here.md

 1. If you are at this step, you should have your environment setup, blockchain network created, marbles app and chaincode running.
 Right?
 If not look up for help (up the page, not literaly upwards).
 1. Open up your browser and browse to [http://localhost:3001](http://localhost:3001) or your Bluemix www route.
     - If the site does not load, check your node console logs for the hostname/ip and port marbles is using.
 1. Finally we can test the application.
 Click the "+" icon on one of your users in the "United Marbles" section

 ![](/doc_images/use_marbles1.png)

 1. Fill out all the fields, then click the "CREATE" button
 1. After a few seconds your new marble should have appeared.
     - If not refresh the page
 1. Next let’s trade a marble.
 Drag and drop a marble from one owner to another.
 Only trade it to owners within "United Marbles" if you have multiple marble companies.
 It should temporary disappear and then redraw the marble within its new owner.
 That means it worked!
     - If not refresh the page
-1. Now lets delete a marble by dragging and dropping it into the trash can.
+1. Now let’s delete a marble by dragging and dropping it into the trash can.
 It should disappear after a few seconds.

 ![](/doc_images/use_marbles2.png)

 1. Refresh the page to double check that your actions "stuck".
 1. Use the search box to filter on marble owners or marble company names.
 This is helpful when there are many companies/owners.
     - The pin icon will prevent that user from being filtered out by the search box.
 1. Congratulations you have a working marbles application :)!

 # Blockchain Background
-Before we talk about how Marbles works lets discuss the flow and topology of Hyperledger Fabric.
+Before we talk about how Marbles works let’s discuss the flow and topology of Hyperledger Fabric.
 Lets get some definitions out of the way first.

 ### Definitions: